Sneak Peek: Fair Play

 He nodded and turned away, and Miss Tibble, who had met them at the door, guided her former charge and the maid into the tiny parlor on the first floor.
 They all sat on the faded but serviceable sofa and chairs and the greying governess clasped her hands before her bosom in rapture.

 Eliza bit her lips, blinking away the sudden moisture in her eyes.
-She had anticipated Miss Tibble’s loquacity would likely bring up painful topics, but she had misjudged the strength of her emotions in response.
+Having been to all intents and purposes reared by Miss Tibble, she had anticipated her loquacity, and known it would likely bring up painful topics.
+But she had misjudged the strength of her emotions in response.
 The governess’s fond remembrances conjured vivid images of her beloved parents and the deep grief Eliza had felt at their deaths threatened once more to bubble up and overwhelm her.
-But she had determined to be brave, and to forge ahead on her new path, for it was her father’s wish.
+But she swallowed them down, for she had determined to be brave and to forge ahead on her new path, as was her father’s wish.

-Taking a deep breath, therefore, she said, “They are sorely missed, and ever will be.
-But I am doubly glad to be near you again, my dear Miss Tibble, for you shall help me to cherish their memories while I am so far from home!”
+Taking a deep breath, she said, “They are sorely missed, and ever will be.
+But I have my dear Muncey, and am with you again, my dear Miss Tibble, and shall soon meet my other family.”

 “Oh, yes, Eliza!
-I hold them as dear to me as my own flesh and blood.
-To think I shall never see either of them again—but I shall see you, my dear, and with far greater frequency than I ever could have imagined.
-You were lost to me once, but now we shall be nearly as close as—well, Lincolnshire is less than two hundred miles away, rather than halfway round the world!
+It is a blessing of Providence, to be sure, for I thought you lost to me, but now I may see you, and with far greater frequency than I ever could have imagined.
+We shall be nearly as close as—well, Lincolnshire is less than two hundred miles away, rather than halfway round the world!
 And we cannot guess where you will settle in the end, for you will likely marry, and who is to say that your husband’s abode might not be in this very county!”

 Miss Tibble nodded emphatically.
-“To be sure, my love, your brother will do all in his power to oblige you.
-He is your father’s son, after all, though he was never on good terms with your father.
-However, I suppose one cannot fault him for somewhat resenting your father’s choosing to reside in Jamaica, his being so young when Mr. Willoughby went away.
+“To be sure, my love, for you will have your half-brother to assist you.
+What an astonishing discovery his existence was, I declare!
+I scarcely could believe it when I read your letter.
+But it is all for the better, for he will do all in his power to oblige you, I am persuaded.
+He is your father’s son, for all they were never on good terms.
+But I heartily agree that one cannot fault your brother for somewhat resenting your father’s choosing to reside in Jamaica, his being so young when Mr. Willoughby went away.
 In such a case, one might expect some…disapprobation, or even dislike.”
 The governess looked uncertainly at her former charge.
-“But surely your brother—your half-brother—will not bear a grudge against *you, my dear Eliza!
+“But surely he will not bear a grudge against *you, my dear Eliza!
 That would be ungentlemanly, and he is a gentleman, by all accounts.
 At least, his estate is quite handsome, from what I have gathered—for all it is in the Fens—and he counts some illustrious personages as his friends.”

 Eliza laughed.
 “My dear Miss Tibble!
 Have you been listening to gossip?
 How shocking!
 Must I repeat back to you the lesson you were obliged to drill into my head more than once?”